Types of Tuna: A Full Guide

 • The Bluefin group, encompassing Atlantic, Pacific, and Southern varieties, is highly valued in sushi cuisine, with some species like the Southern Bluefin Tuna being critically endangered and requiring conservation efforts.

-• Tuna fishing methods range across traditional and modern techniques including purse seining and longlining, with an emphasis on sustainable fishing practices to address the conservation needs of vulnerable species like the Bigeye and Bluefin tunas.
+• Tuna fishing methods range across modern and traditional techniques including purse seining and longlining, with an emphasis on sustainable fishing practices to address the conservation needs of vulnerable species like the Bigeye and Bluefin tunas.

 Diving into the Tuna Family: An Overview